movalex/fusion/Scripts/Comp/DEV/ftrack/README.md

 _Usage_:
-select the saver with rendered prores version, and run the script
+Select the saver with rendered prores version, and run the script Set `REPLACE_LATEST_VERSION` variable to `True` to, you know, replace the latest ftrack version

+_TODO_:
+Create UI

 _Dependencies_: